brendeni1/darkvypr.github.io/commands.md

 | !twitter                          | <img src="https://cdn.7tv.app/emote/617c8da3c632476d20d05e31/1x"> ***BEFORE USING THIS COMMAND, SEE !settwitter*** <img src="https://cdn.7tv.app/emote/617c8da3c632476d20d05e31/1x"> <br /> <br /> Puts a link to the Twitter account that you previously set.
 | !urban `PHRASE`                   | Use Urban Dictionary to look up the meaning of a word.
 Example: "`!urban lmfao`".
 There is some square brackets in the response, juts act as if they didn't exist.
 It's just a werid formatting bug.
 | !vanish                           | Disappear and never come back. <img src="https://cdn.7tv.app/emote/6040aa41cf6746000db1034e/1x">
+| !vbpermit `USER`                  | Permit a user to use commands that can only be used by being permitted.
+This command can only be executed by the broadcaster of said channel or by me globally.
 | !vbsuggest `SUGGESTION`           | Suggest a feature that you would like.
 You can also use this command to ask for the bot to be added to your channel.
+| !vbunpermit `USER`                | Unpermit a user from using commands that can only be used by being permitted.
+This command can only be executed by the broadcaster of said channel or by me globally.
 | !vbunset `ID_OF_SUGGESTION`       | Unset a suggestion that you previously sent.
 If you dont know the ID, ask me.
 Please try to remember it though.
 | !weather `@USER_OR_LOCATION`      | This will get the weather for the location you previously set.
 If you would like to check someone else's weather, you can use "`!weather @USER`".
 Make sure to **INCLUDE THE @ SIGN!!!!!** Example: "`!weather @VisioisiV`".
 If you would like to check the weather for a specific location, you can use "`!weather LOCATION_NAME`".
 Example: "`!weather paris france`".
 Leave this blank to check your location.
 | !wyr                              | Get a random question from the Would You Rather API.